1. INTRODUCTION AND BACKGROUND

 The NIHR tracks trainees as they progress and access wider funding opportunities from NIHR and other funders.
 Data relating to NIHR grants from other NIHR coordinating centres also shows that those applications that have one or more current or previous trainees are nearly twice as likely to be funded compared to applications without a trainee.

-Doctoral Research Fellowship (DRF) Success
+Doctoral Fellowship (DF) Success

 One of the measures of success for the ACF scheme is how well it prepares the trainee for the next phase of their integrated clinical and academic career, usually a doctoral fellowship or PhD.
-Application data shows that doctors and dentists who have completed an ACF are generally more successful at obtaining an NIHR DRF than their clinically qualified peers who have not held an ACF.
+Application data shows that doctors and dentists who have completed an ACF are generally more successful at obtaining an NIHR DF than their clinically qualified peers who have not held an ACF.

 Data on the first career destination of ACFs and CLs is collected from the HEE local office via quarterly monitoring and allows an important analysis of the career progression of these post holders.
 The majority of ACFs progress to roles with an academic component.
 For those who initially go to a clinical post, there is evidence from continued career tracking that this cohort also moves into clinical academic posts at a later point in their career.
 The majority of CLs also progress into a position with some academic component after their NIHR award, with just under a third heading to a clinical post as their first destination.
 From follow up survey data it is now known that the majority of previous ACFs and CLs, regardless of their current role, spend some proportion of it on research activities.